Skip to content

 • deployed contract names must start with con_ unless they are seeded system contracts

-• deployed contract names must be lowercase
+• deployed contract names must start with a lowercase ASCII letter

 • the special identifier rt is reserved